 So WEHOville launched West Hollywood Magazine, a high-end publication focused on art, style, architecture and design and the people involved in all of that in West Hollywood.
 Unlike other “city” magazines on the Westside of Los Angeles County, we did not engage in a “pay to play” process.
 That iteration of West Hollywood Magazine was very expensive to produce, with elaborate photo shoots, well-paid writers and printing on quite expensive paper.

-I since have reduced the print quality of the magazine and changed its focus to less upscale topics — WEHOville’s annual Best Of contest, etc. I also now publish every two years a tabloid newspaper election guide to educate local voters about City Council and L.A. candidates and issues on the ballot.
+We later reduced the print quality of the magazine and changed its focus to less upscale topics — WEHOville’s annual Best Of contest, etc. We continued to publish every two years a tabloid newspaper election guide to educate local voters about City Council and L.A. candidates and issues on the ballot.
 Both are quite profitable, although also are a lot of work.

-My dream is to eventually launch a weekly print edition, which I think would work because a city survey shows 50% of West Hollywood residents would like to get their news in print.
+Scott sold the company in 2020 without fulfilling his dream of launching a weekly print edition, which he said he thought would work because a city survey shows 50% of West Hollywood residents would like to get their news in print.
 And one is able to get a much higher profit margin from a print ad.